cs6006/cs6006.github.io/content/10_llms.md

 +++
-title = "The researcher's role in the age of LLMs" date = 2026-11-16 description = ""
+title = "The Researcher's Role in the Age of LLMs" date = 2026-11-16 description = ""
 [extra]